IARI/alsa_jack_gui/README.md

 # alsa_jack
-manage alsa_in and alsa_out daemons
+a qt-based gui to manage *alsa_in* and *alsa_out* daemons

 ## Features

-* connect to Freifunk router via ssh
-* turn on and off its leds
+* read available in- and output devices (with aplay, arecord)
+* start alsa_in (rsp. alsa_out) daemons with proper names for any detected device.
+* stop running daemons on clean program exit
+* remember for which devices daemons were started

+Note: no jack routing is ever performed or saved by this program

 ## Requirements